oliviawarner/oliviawarner/README.md

-### Hi there 👋 My name is Olivia and I am a software developer, designer, and data analyst! 😄 <br> Welcome - Feel free to check out some of the projects I have been working on!
+### Hi there 👋 My name is Olivia and I am a software developer, designer, and data analyst! 😄 <br> Welcome!
+Feel free to check out and or contribute to any of my projects!

 <!--
 **oliviawarner/oliviawarner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.